InvisoByDevoteam/AlteryxToolKit/README.md

 # Tableau Server API Download Image

 This tool allows you to save a you Tableau Server dashboards locally as a png file.
 It requires to be connected to the output-stream of the Tableau Server API Authentication or Tableau Server API Get View ID -tool.
-Furthermore, you need to specify where (the path) you want to save locally e.g., C://Useres/<user>/Desktop/<name of file>.
+Furthermore, you need to specify where (the path) you want to save locally e.g., C://Useres/user/Desktop/name of file